d2l-ai/d2l-en/chapter_introduction/preface.md

-We started this book project in June 2017 when we needed to explain MXNet's (then new) Gluon interface to our users.
+We started this book project in July 2017 when we needed to explain MXNet's (then new) Gluon interface to our users.
 At the time, there were no resources that were simultaneously (1) up to date, (2) covered the full breadth of modern machine learning